Year of Publication

 The results suggest that the most important factor related to item-level feedback is whether or not a Subject Matter Expert (SME) was able to correctly answer a question.
 If so, then the SMEs tended to rely on their own inherent sense of item difficulty rather than the data provided, in spite of empirical evidence to the contrary.
 The results of this research may hold implications for how standard setting studies are conducted with regard to the difficulty and ordering of items, the ability level of content experts invited to participate in these studies, and the types of feedback provided.

 Peabody, Michael R., "EFFECTS OF ITEM-LEVEL FEEDBACK ON THE RATINGS PROVIDED BY JUDGES IN A MODIFIED-ANGOFF STANDARD SETTING STUDY" (2014).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 2.